Wireless Expense Management

 Wireless Expense Management (WEM) is an extension of Telecom Expense Management (TEM) services and is the process of managing enterprise's mobile and wireless devices.
 However, not only auditing invoices are enough to fully manage the device from procurement to retirement.
 Corporations need to be able to focus on their core business; the larger the business, the more there is to handle on a day-to-day basis.
 Businesses with a large mobile/cellular/wireless presence also have the expenses associated with them.
 These companies need professional Telecom Expense Management (TEM) to help them manage their wireless telecom bills accurately and effectively.

-For a business already under pressure from their primary business obligations tasking an accounts payable department with tracking the ever-changing wireless technologies and changing General Ledger (GL), codes from acquisitions and mergers can be overwhelming and are not qualified to track what they need to look for to make sure that telecom bills are truly accurate and the business is not being overcharged.
+For a business with dedicated accounts payable departments, tracking evolving wireless technologies and General Ledger (GL), code changes resulting from acquisitions and mergers can be complex These departments may lack specialized expertise needed to verify the accuracy of telecom billing.

 Cellular (wireless) TEM

 The first step in the 2-part process is capturing and analyzing the monthly cellular data and putting it into manageable reports.
 The second step is getting historical money back from the vendors and correcting the wireless invoices.

 As simple as it may sound, these two steps are not so easy to do as there are any number of things that can change that will affect how much a wireless bill is and whether the company is being overcharged for services that have not been used.

 Wireless devices need to be managed on a daily basis in real time.
 An effective and realistic plan needs to be put into place that enforces wireless policy and controls usage, this is critical to control costs.
 This is the job of a telecom auditing team or TEM.
 They can concentrate on optimization, ongoing wireless management and contract management to reduce costs and provide a managed invoice service.
 TEM provides contract compliance monthly checks, which catch overcharges from tariffs, surcharges, and taxes.
 This means that one knows exactly what they are paying for each month.